isabella232/generator-dailygraphic/README.md

 - Yeoman, obviously
 - [node-gh](https://github.com/node-gh/gh) for automatic Github repo creation
 - [gdrive](https://github.com/prasmussen/gdrive) for automatic Google Sheet creation
+- [Yarn](https://yarnpkg.com) for JS dependency installation because it caches the installs, making graphic generation a lot faster than with npm.

 Then, clone the repo and link it so Yeoman can use it.

 ```
 git clone https://github.com/nprapps/generator-dailygraphic.git
 cd generator-dailygraphic
+npm install
 npm link
 ```